rackerlabs/support-how-to/content/cloud-servers/modify-the-password-policy-in-the-active-directory-group-policy-manager.md

 ### Active Directory Group Policy basics

-The following sections describes some Microsoft&reg; Windows&reg; Active Directory concepts:
+The following sections describe some Microsoft&reg; Windows&reg; Active Directory&reg; concepts.

-#### Active Directory Domain services
+#### Active Directory Domain Services

-Active Directory is a Microsoft Domain Management tool.
+Active Directory is a Microsoft domain management tool.
 It provides authentication functions and a framework for other such services.
 The directory itself uses an LDAP database containing networked objects.